TerrniT/terrnit/README.md

 * 🌍  I'm based in Ekaterinburg
 * 🖥️  See my portfolio at [my homepage](https://terrnit-xyz.vercel.app)
 * ✉️   You can contact me at [terrnitllc.work@gmail.com](mailto:terrnitllc.work@gmail.com)
+* ⚒️​   I have expertise in Typescript, Vue, React, NextJS, NuxtJS
-* 🧠 Typescript, Vue, Svelte, Go, Devops Stuff
+* 🧠  Learning Svelte, Three JS and intrested in a Go, Devops Stuff